Dr. Andrew Carter

 Andrew Carter is a native of New York City, and received his B.A. in Geography and Anthropology at Hunter College, where he first became interested in human dimensions of environmental change and sustainability.
 He received a J.D. from the University of Miami School of Law, and practiced law in Florida and New York, primarily focused on litigation in state and Federal courts at both the trial and appellate level while drinking an unhealthy amount of caffeine.
 During this period he also obtained an M.A. in Marine Conservation and Policy from Stony Brook University's School of Marine and Atmospheric Sciences, before returning to get his Ph.D. at the Abess Center.
 He remains licensed to practice law in Florida, New York, and before the Federal District Courts for the Southern District of Florida and both the Eastern and Western Districts of Wisconsin.

-Andrew studies the development of both mercury policy and mercury science, and how policymakers, scientists, and the general public perceive and act upon risk and uncertainty concerning mercury.
-He approaches these issues through a framework that uses mental models theory informed by science and technology studies, decision science, and cultural anthropology.
+For his dissertation, Andrew studied the development of both mercury policy and mercury science, and how policymakers, scientists, and the general public perceive and act upon risk and uncertainty concerning mercury.
+He approached these issues through a framework that uses mental models theory informed by science and technology studies, decision science, and cultural anthropology.
 He has taught rising middle school students science writing as part of the Research in Ecology program at the University of Miami, as well as environmental law and environmental justice to undergraduates.

 Carter, Andrew (2017).
 Mental models of mercury risk among South Florida anglers.
 Presentation at the International Conference on Mercury as a Global Pollutant, Providence, RI, July 18, 2017.